-I wrote this a while ago, but I still use these accounts with my daughters.
+I wrote this article about kids allowances a long while ago, but I still use these accounts with my daughters.
 They are a way of channeling money to them, without having to buy cheques or pay transfer fees.

 For the longest time my wife and I tried to get the kids on an allowance, so that they could learn what money is, how it works and some responsibility, but inevitably, we’d forget for a couple of weeks, try to catch up and eventually just gave up (much to the kids chagrin).
 Interesting, we were trying to teach the kids responsibility and all it did was show how irresponsible their parents were (now THAT is ironic).